sdoffen/template-nine/src/README.md

 # Installation

+In order to install the templates, you must configure this user/organization as a [Nuget source](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry).

-Install the templates from the command line:
+Install the templates from the command line with an optional version number:

 ```
 dotnet new install Template9 --version [version]